YasminMorshed/CodeWars/README.md

-# CodeWars Problems and Solutions
+# CodeWars

-Some problems on CodeWars with their solutions that I attempted for practice.
+###### Some problems and solutions 😊

+### Problem 1

+Write a function that takes an integer as input, and returns the number of bits that are equal to one in the binary representation of that number.
+You can guarantee that input is non-negative.